newjersey/navigator.business.nj.gov/content/src/fundings/small-business-improvement.md

 county:
   - All
 sector: []
+openDate: ""
+dueDate: ""
 ---

 The Small Business Improvement Grant offers reimbursement for costs associated with completed building improvements or purchased new furniture, fixtures and equipment made since March 9th, 2020.

+---
+### Eligibility
+* Small businesses and nonprofits in the process of making improvements to their business with a minimum expense of $5,000

+>**Benefits**
-**Benefits:** Grants equal to 50% of eligible total project costs up to $50,000.
+>* Grants are equal to 50% of eligible total project costs up to $50,000

-**Eligibility**: Small businesses and nonprofits making improvements with costs totaling at least $5,000.